 “Hey Bull, keep the mail going,” Alex said impatiently.
 Neil continued distributing letters and packages.

-“I…objected…to his bureaucratic avoidance of the front,” said Merrimack vaguely.
+Merrimack scratched his ugly bald head.
+“I… objected… to his bureaucratic avoidance of the front,” he said vaguely.

 “This line of questioning is over, that’s an order,” Merrimack said firmly.
 “I only came down here to get my mail from you bums.
 I’ve collected my package, so I’m going back to the incredible luxury of the officer cabin.”

-“Use that tone with me again and I’ll make you spit-shine the Captain’s boots,” Merrimack grumbled as he tucked his package from home under his arm and walked out of the barracks.
+“Fuck you,” Merrimack said, suppressing a smile.
+“Use that tone with me again and I’ll make you take a turn with me,” he grumbled as he tucked his package from home under his arm and walked out of the barracks.